An uncomfortable concealed carry experience is the worst. A good holster can make all the difference.

 Best Leather Holster

-The Relentless Tactical Defender Leather IWB Holster is one of our favorites.
+The Relentless Tactical Defender Leather IWB Holster is one of our favorite leather holsters.
 It’s made from genuine bullhide leather.

 - The holster is handcrafted using premium bullhide leather.